-We perform DNA sequencing of targets outside of the standard regions sequenced for microbial identification (16S, D2 or ITS2) to provide you with data to resolve differences and/or similarities at the strain level.
-Determination to the strain level allows you to definitively track the source of contamination or simply verify your known production strains.
+We perform DNA sequencing of targets outside of the standard regions sequenced for microbial identification (16S, D2, or ITS2) to provide you with data to prove differences and/or similarities at the strain level.
+Determination to the strain level using SLST and MLST allows you to definitively track the source of contamination or simply verify your known production strains.

-AccuGENX-ST® Validated Method List
+on the AccuGENX-ST® Validated Method List?

 Why Outsource Sequence Typing Services Using Accugenix®

 - The foundation is built upon DNA sequencing results.

 - SLST and MLST data serve as primary resources for tracking and documenting the genetic relationship of bacteria at a global scale.

 - SLST and MLST sequence-based stain typing results are easily cataloged and referenced for future comparisons.

 - SLST and MLST techniques are highly reproducible, unambiguous, and scalable.

 - Gain access to relevant organism library and bioinformatics experts